World Facing Last Chance To Keep Pandemic Accord Alive - UrduPoint

 The main sticking points include sharing access to emerging pathogens, better monitoring of disease outbreaks, reliable financing, and transferring pandemic-fighting technology to poorer countries.

-Sharpening minds ahead of the April-May talks, several countries have raised the spectre of another Covid-19, which shredded economies, overturned societies, crippled health systems and killed millions.
+Sharpening minds ahead of the April-May talks, several countries have raised the spectre of another Covid-19, which shredded economies, crippled health systems and killed millions.

 Recent Stories